About Psychiatry Education Division

-- Attitudes of residency directors and residents regarding training in jail and prison facilities.
+- Attitudes of residency directors and residents regarding training in jail and prison facilities

 - Career satisfaction and development among early career psychiatry educators.

-- Approaches to teaching an evidence base for psychoanalytic theories of the unconscious.
+- Approaches to teaching an evidence base for psychoanalytic theories of the unconscious

-- Best practices for teaching residents to assess spirituality.
+- Best practices for teaching residents to assess spirituality

 Involvement in Patient Care

 Medical students, residents, and fellows participate in patient care in an array of settings that reflects all the economic, racial, and ethnic diversity of Dallas, as well as the full range of psychiatric diagnoses.
-As the only academic psychiatry program in Dallas, the Education Division can choose among a wealth of clinical settings for trainings including programs at Parkland Memorial Hospital, the UT Southwestern University Hospitals, the Dallas Veterans Administration Medical Center, Texas Health Presbyterian Hospital Dallas, the UT Dallas Student Mental Health Center, Metrocare Services at the Bridge Center for Homelessness, and many others.
+As the only academic psychiatry program in Dallas, the Education Division can choose among a wealth of clinical settings for trainings including programs at Parkland Memorial Hospital, the UT Southwestern University Hospitals, the Dallas Veterans Affairs Medical Center, Texas Health Presbyterian Hospital Dallas, the UT Dallas Student Mental Health Center, Metrocare Services at the Bridge Center for Homelessness, and many others.